Skip to content

 • The AWS global endpoint: states.amazonaws.com

-Note: When the StartExecution API action is called, Step Functions uses the IAM role that's associated with the state machine during the duration of the action's runtime.
-If the IAM role that the state machine assumes is changed during the action's runtime, then the IAM role isn't used on that API action.
+Note: When you call the StartExecution API action, Step Functions uses the IAM role that's associated with the state machine during the API action's runtime.
+If you change the IAM role during the action's runtime, then Step Functions doesn't use the IAM role on the API action.

 Verify that the IAM role that your state machine assumes still exists